What is Dual Enrollment?

 Students in the 9th Grade or Below

-- Students who feel they meet the criteria above are required to schedule a meeting with Connor Keese, Director of Outreach & Student Development, to request an exception.
+Students who feel they meet the criteria above are required to schedule a meeting with Connor Keese, Director of Outreach & Student Development, to request approval to participate in Dual Enrollment courses.

 Please note meeting with designated staff does not guarantee approval for admission.
 Students should provide prior to this meeting: